process-analytics/bpmn-visualization-tutorial-getting-started/README.md

 A getting started demo that uses the [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) library to visualize runtime monitoring data ⏲️.

+The code of this tutorial is released under the [Apache 2.0](LICENSE) license.

 ## Content
 The following information is visualized: